Ozzy Osbourne: Religion

 Osbourne said in a 1986 interview, "I'm a Christian.
 I was christened as a Christian.
 I used to go to Sunday school.
 I never took much interest in it because...I didn't".
 In a later 1992 interview, he said "I believe in God.
 I don't go to church, but I don't think you have to go to church to believe in God."
 The New York Times reported in 1992 that he was a member of the Church of England and prayed before each show.

 In 2010, Osbourne expressed disgust at the Westboro Baptist Church when they sang a parody of the song "Crazy Train" for a picket they held during the Snyder v.
 Phelps Supreme Court hearing with lyrics promoting their ideology, stating "I am sickened and disgusted by the use of 'Crazy Train' to promote messages of hate and evil by a 'church.'"

-Osbourne said in 2018, "I never talk religion.
-I don't understand organised religion.
-But I strive to be good, although it feels good to be bad, sometimes".
 Certain Christian groups and ministers long denounced Osbourne as an immoral Satanist, which he always dismissed.
 He responded by mocking the Christian right in some of his lyrics, and parodied Christian evangelists in the film Trick or Treat where he portrayed a conservative minister.

-In 2022, Osbourne said he felt like he had a "symbiotic" relationship with evangelists: "I've kept them in jobs".
-He recalled that he once jokingly joined Christians who were protesting outside his gig: "I joined them at the end of the line with a broomstick, and stapled on 'Have a Nice Day' and a smiley face on it.
-They didn't know I was there".
+In 2025, Jack Osbourne stated on the podcast Hate To Break It To Ya Podcast with James Kennedy that near Ozzy's death he had a Bible with him at all times and would show it to all his visitors.
+Jack also stated that his dad would identify with Christianity and that he was frustrated with the public's perception of himself and Satanism.